optimizely/intellij-plugin/README.md

 This plugin provides quick contextual access to the configuration of your Optimizely Project, and is available for IntelliJ Platform based IDEs.
 It is available for download on the [Jetbrains Plugin Marketplace](https://plugins.jetbrains.com/plugin/13969-optimizely).

-Based around the [Optimizely Java SDK](https://github.com/optimizely/java-sdk), the plugin provides a set of shortcuts and contextual links back to the relevant entities within your Optimizely application.
+Based around the [Optimizely Java SDK](https://github.com/optimizely/java-sdk), the plugin provides a set of shortcuts and contextual links back to the relevant Optimizely entities for your development.

 After installation, use the menu or keyboard shortcut to set your [SDK Key](https://docs.developers.optimizely.com/full-stack/docs/get-the-datafile#section-access-the-datafile-via-the-app), which corresponds to a particular Environment in your Optimizely Full Stack Project, and is available under the Settings tab.